Mary Cockburn Mercer

 Following the death of their patriarch, the family were often apart.
 Whilst Mercer’s older brothers were educated at the prestigious Loretto School in Scotland, like many daughters of wealthy families, Mary and her sisters probably received their early education from a governess.
 Certainly the family did employ one: a Miss Mitchell, who would later serve as ladies companion to Mary’s mother.

 In 1981, Mary (snr) and her three youngest children return once more to Australia, probably to settle her husband’s affairs.
 They remained for a year and a half before returning to the UK in 1893.
 Records do not show the family again until 1901, when the census reveals their whereabouts once again in the UK.
 Mary (aged 18) and her younger sister Marguerite (17) are students of the Notre Dame Convent School in Clapham, England.
 Mary was enrolled under the name Marie, a name she appears to often go by, perhaps as a means of avoiding confusion with her mother.
 Mary senior, along with her eldest daughter, Adeline, and youngest son, Thomas, are living in Jersey in the Channel Islands with a cook and a ladies companion (the loyal Miss Mitchell).
 Mary (Snr) later bought the historic homestead of d’Hautre, which she knocked down and replaced with a stately home that is today, part of the d’Hautre School.
-Marguerite and Thomas both later married and settled in Jersey, whilst Adeline married an American and after spending some time in the U.S, migrated to Sydney, Australia in 1937 where they remained.
+Marguerite and Thomas both later married and settled in Jersey, whilst Adeline married an American and after spending some time in the U.S, migrated to Sydney, Australia in 1937 where they remained….
+Download the catalogue below for the full history.